Mobile myki Frequently asked questions

 Who is eligible to use General concession with Mobile myki?

-The General concession available with Mobile myki can be used by a concession card holder, but only the 50 per cent of full fare discount is currently available.
+General concession available with Mobile myki can be used by any eligible concession card holder, but the only fare benefit will be the 50 per cent of full fare discount.

 If you're travelling on a concession fare, you must make sure you hold the correct concession entitlement.
 To check if you're eligible to travel on a concession myki, see Concessions and free travel.

-We're working to introduce other concession card types to Mobile myki that will have the relevant additional fare benefits associated with them.
+We're working to provide all concession fare benefits to Mobile myki that will have the relevant additional fare benefits associated with them.

 Is Mobile myki anonymous?